54 Fun Baby Shower Games

 What you'll need:

-• 1 egg (hardboiled) for each guest
+1 egg (hardboiled) for each guest

-• Paints, food colouring, markers, etc.
+Paints, food colouring, markers, etc.

-• Plenty of space
+Plenty of space

-• Prize or trophy (optional)
+Prize or trophy (optional).

 How to play:

-8. Ice, Ice Baby!
+18. Ice, Ice Baby!

 What you'll need:

-• Ice cube tray
+Ice cube tray

-• Tiny plastic babies – 1 for each guest (you can probably find them in a party store or pound shop)
+Tiny plastic babies – 1 for each guest (you can probably find them in a party store or pound shop)

 How to play:

-For a unique baby shower game, place the plastic babies in the ice tray, pour water over them, and freeze them the night before.
+For this unique baby shower game, place the plastic babies in the ice tray, pour water over them, and freeze them the night before.
 When all the guests have arrived, put an ice cube baby in each person's drink.
-Your guests will need to pay attention to the melting baby and shout ‘My waters have broken!’ (or another slogan of your choosing) when the baby completely melts out of the ice cube.
+Your guests will need to pay attention to the melting baby and shout, ‘My waters have broken!’ (or another slogan of your choosing) when the baby completely melts out of the ice cube.
 The first who calls it wins.
-If you’re combining the baby shower with a gender reveal, you could modify this game by having everyone shout ‘it’s a boy!’ or ‘it’s a girl!’, depending on their guess.
+If you’re combining the baby shower with a gender reveal, you could modify this game by having everyone shout ‘It’s a boy!’ or ‘It’s a girl!’, depending on their guess.
 Later, when it’s time for the big reveal, everyone who guessed right could be first in line for a slice of cake or some other treat!

 Do you have a knack for artistic games?
 Put the skills of your guests to the test with this timed game.
 The results are sure to give everyone a good laugh!